 Library Staff Directory

 Circulation transactions are legal contracts between the library and the borrower.
 Borrowers are responsible for appropriate care of library materials charged out to them.
 The library is responsible for keeping borrowers' records confidential.
 Prompt return of library materials when due is

 All students, faculty, faculty emeriti, and staff of Saint Francis University may borrow materials from the Library, access online resources, and request items via Interlibrary Loan.
 A Saint Francis University Identification Card is your "Library card".
 Cards are not transferrable.
+Borrowing

 The length of time library materials may be borrowed, also known as the loan period, varies depending on the type of material.
 Current loan regulations are: